esoeylemez/netwire/README.md

 myWire = liftA2 (+) (pure 15) (pure 17)
 ```

-This indicates that $m$ is some kind of underlying monad.
+This indicates that `m` is some kind of underlying monad.
 As an
 application developer you don't have to concern yourself much about it.
 Framework developers can use it to allow wires to access environment
 values through a reader monad or to produce something (like a GUI)